Louisville Workers’ Compensation Lawyer

 – The injury symptoms being experienced.

 - Immediately seek medical treatment – As is the case with any injury, medical treatment should be sought as soon as possible following a workplace accident.
-With some exceptions, an injured employee in Kentucky is free to choose his or her own physician.
-In addition, an injured employee in Kentucky should ask his or her physician to immediately report the status of the injury and any work limitations to both the insurance carrier and employer, as prompt reporting ensures the quick payment of benefits and assists doctors and employers in facilitating the return of injured employees to work.
+With some exceptions, an injured employee is free to choose his or her own physician.
+In addition, an injured employee should ask his or her physician to immediately report the status of the injury and any work limitations to both the insurance carrier and employer, as prompt reporting ensures the quick payment of benefits and assists doctors and employers in facilitating the return of injured employees to work.

 Louisville workers’ compensation lawyer Tate Meagher can guide you through the steps you need to receive your benefits.
 From filing the initial forms to dealing with difficult insurers and all aspects of the appeal process.